department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-info.md

 ### Store and share documents

 GitHub is a system that stores documents and keeps a revision history of those files.
-It's divided into "repositories," which are groups of related files or documents.
+It's divided into "repositories" (or "repos") which are groups of related files or documents.
 For example, this file lives in the ```vets-work-practices``` repo.

 For non-developers, most of their Github work happens in the ```vets.gov-team``` repo where they store and share files.